A few weeks ago, in the Creating Money Magic group, someone asked:

-I put Lavender essential oils in all because Lavender has calming properties and helps slow the heart rate.
+I use Lavender essential oil because Lavender has calming properties and helps slow the heart rate.

-I also use orange, lemon and grapefruit essential oils because citrus scents rewire our brains and make us happy.
+I also use orange, lemon and grapefruit essential oils because citrus scents rewire our brain and make us happy.

-I stopped seeing my anxiety and depression as a pain in the butt (which it was); instead I started going into my body to feel where it was sitting and I started talking to my anxiety and questioning it (something we do a lot in the Creating Money Magic course - this is where these meditations come from).
+I stopped seeing my anxiety and depression as a pain in the butt (which it was); instead I started going into my body to feel where this anxiety was sitting.

-All emotions are carried in the body and we can go into the body and connect to them and ask what wisdom they have for us.
+All emotions are carried in the body, we can go into the body, connect to them and ask what wisdom they have for us.

-The more I did this, the more I realized that my anxiety was my mind's way of waking me up and telling me things.
+When I did this I learned that my anxiety was my mind's way of waking me up and telling me things.

-I learned that I feel anxious when I'm supposed to be doing something and instead end up blocking myself and second guessing myself.
+I learned that I feel anxious when I'm supposed to be doing something and instead end up procrastinating and second guessing myself.

-That second guessing, over analysis and overthinking makes me anxious, so the best way to deal with my anxiety is to follow my inner voice and take action from there.
+Second guessing, over analysing and over thinking makes me anxious.
+The best way to deal with my anxiety is to follow my inner voice and take action from there.
 Even if that advice makes no sense, taking action makes me less anxious.

 As I write this, I realize that I've truly befriended my anxiety but it took 6 years for that to happen.

-My best advice is be gentle with yourself as you go on the journey, it doesn't happen overnight.
+My best advice is be gentle with yourself as you go on this journey, it doesn't happen overnight.

 Your anxiety may be telling you something important, so don’t block it out.